In this article, we will help you understand how to configure a Form using Forms 2.0.

 When a Form is getting configured a default tab is created which is named the “Details” tab.
 There are other default tabs available in a Form such as Comments & Attachment, ToDos, and Linked Cards, System Fields and Activity Log that are disabled by default, however, you can enable or disable a tab by selecting/clearing the required check box.

-The System Fields tab allows you to view the system-generated fields not editable by the user.
+System Fields: This tab allows you to view the system-generated fields not editable by the user.
 This will help you track the other information of the card such as Date Created, Date Closed, Status, etc. If the System Fields tab is not displayed, update the form and republish it.

 You can also add a new tab if you want.